Quantum graph models of quantum chaos: an introduction and some recent applications: Further mathematical techniques

 \subsection{The Dirichlet-to-Neumann (DtN) map}

-An alternative to the scattering approach, which focuses on wave amplitudes on directed edges, is the approach of the Dirichlet-to-Neumann (DtN) map (see Section 3.5 in \cite{BerKuc_graphs}), which focuses on the wave function values at the vertices.
+An alternative to the scattering approach, which focuses on wave amplitudes on directed edges, is the approach of the Dirichlet-to-Neumann (DtN) map (see Section 3.5 in \cite{BerKuc_graphs} as well as \cite{KucZha_jmp19}), which focuses on the wave function values at the vertices.

 A subset $\partial \Vset$ of the vertex set $\Vset$ is declared to be the \term{boundary} of the graph.
 Without loss of generality we take $\partial \Vset = \{\mv_1, \ldots, \mv_N\}$ with \(N= \left|\partial \Vset \right| \).
 The \emph{Dirichlet-to-Neumann map} $\Lambda(k)$ relates the vector of boundary vertex values $\boldsymbol{\Psi} = (\psi(\mv_1), \dots, \psi(\mv_{N}))^T$ to the vector of derivatives of the solution to the Schrödinger equation $-\psi'' = k^2\psi$, also at the boundary.
 The vertex values are the ``Dirichlet data'' and the derivatives are the ``Neumann data''.
 In keeping with our convention, the derivatives are taken pointing into the graph; if the boundary vertex has degree larger than 1, the Neumann data is the sum of the derivatives on the individual edges.
 One can imagine an experimenter attaching a lead to each boundary vertex and reporting the current flowing along the lead into the vertex, once the Neumann-Kirchhoff vertex condition has been imposed.
 Note that the spectral parameter $k$ is allowed to be complex (which helps to avoid singularities).